Permitting Status

 Governance gap

-The City of Snoqualmie has no authority over this project even though Snoqualmie Ridge residents are the most directly affected.
+The City of Snoqualmie has no permitting authority over this project, even though Snoqualmie Valley residents, on the Ridge and in the surrounding unincorporated area, are the most directly affected.
+The city does have other leverage: it controls the PSE franchise agreement, is a party to development agreements on adjacent PSE corridor parcels, and can formally participate in the SEPA review.
 The site sits in the city’s Southwest Potential Annexation Area.
-If annexed, the city’s Comprehensive Plan — which designates this land for business park and mixed use, not industrial storage — would apply.
+If annexed, the city’s Comprehensive Plan would apply instead of King County’s.